LEARNAcademy/syllabus/javascript/arrays.md

 - Write the code that will remove the first number from the array.

 - Write the code that will add the number 0 to the beginning of the array without altering the original array.
+HINT: it's not `.unshift`.
+You'll have to be creative! ;)

 3. **Consider this variable:**
 ```javascript